aidgn-com/fullscore/README.md

 Inside a piano lie over 230 strings.
 Strike one, and others with the same frequency resonate naturally.
 This is sympathetic resonance.

 Web cookies resonate too.
 With every page request, cookies automatically travel in HTTP headers.
-No developer instructions needed, no code required—this web resonance phenomenon has continued since 1994.
+No developer instructions needed, no extra endpoint code required.
+This web resonance phenomenon has continued since 1994.

 Traditional analytics tools ignored this natural resonance to build separate synthesizers.
 They collect data with scripts, transmit via APIs, process on servers.